jhavl/swift/README.md

 pip3 install roboticstoolbox-python
 ```

-Otherwise, Swift alone can be install by
+Otherwise, Swift can be install by

 ```shell script
 pip3 install swift-sim